 Mortared boundary wall with granite gate piers to the former gardens of the back-to-back houses along Duporth Road.
 The high visibility of historic boundaries within the Conservation Area means that they merit careful repair to conservation standards, using appropriate methods and materials.
 Many prominent boundaries and outbuildings within the settlement require conservation work to avoid further deterioration and potential loss.
 It is particularly important that characteristic features such as decorative wall cappings are not lost and that appropriate methods and materials are used in patching and re-pointing.

-The Grade II Listed Wesleyan Chapel and attached Sunday School were formerly on the Historic England Buildings at Risk Register but have been removed following remedial work and conversion of the buildings to beneficial uses.
+The Grade II\ Listed Wesleyan Chapel and attached Sunday School were formerly on the Historic England Buildings at Risk Register but have been removed following remedial work and conversion of the buildings to beneficial uses.

-The site of the Lovering clay dry, with its landmark stack, has been in a semi-derelict condition for a number of years but is currently proposed for re-development.
-The former gardens or allotments opposite 51-63 Charlestown Road will similarly form part of a development.
+The site of the Lovering clay dry, with its landmark stack, has been in a semi-derelict condition for a number of years but has recently been redeveloped for housing.
+The historic plots opposite 51-63 Charlestown Road similarly now form part of a development on the former coalyard site.